klf-cv

 optimization 2: frame batching

 Split the 27:30 video into 4 equal segments (~7 min each).
-Sample one frame from each segment's current position, tile all 4 into a single GPU buffer.
-This allows processing 4 frames simultaneously — one from each video segment in parallel.
+Sample one frame from each segment's current position and tile all 4 into a single GPU buffer.
+Each batch then processes 4 frames at once, one per segment.

 Video split into 4 segments (processed in parallel):